ROLE OF EXPERT WITNESSES IN PERSONAL INJURY CASES

 These cases can be complex, and often require the expertise of professionals who can provide testimony and evidence to support the plaintiff’s claims.

-The role of expert witnesses in personal injury cases
+What is the role of expert witnesses in personal injury cases?

 The role of expert witnesses in personal injury cases is to help the court understand complex medical or technical information, and to provide opinions on the cause and extent of the plaintiff’s injuries.
 This information is crucial in helping the court determine liability and the appropriate amount of damages to award.